-If you are like me and have an abundance of produce from your garden during the growing season and you are thinking of ways to prepare them, making ratatouille is my go-to recipe.
+If you are like me and have an abundance of produce from your garden during the growing season and you are thinking of ways to prepare them, making Ratatouille is my go-to recipe.

-It is a great way to prepare a dish to feed a crowd and include the bounty of summer, it is delicious served over rice or bread,
+It is a great way to prepare a dish to feed a crowd and include the bounty of summer; it is delicious served over rice or bread,

 You can make a double batch and freeze the extra so you can enjoy the taste of summer later.
-Serve it with my, Garlic Bread, Turmeric Coconut Rice, and Vegan Gluten-Free Cake for a flavorful summer brunch or dinner.
+Serve it with my Garlic Bread, Turmeric Coconut Rice, and Vegan Gluten-Free Cake for a flavorful summer brunch or dinner.

-Most of us remember Ratatouille from either Disney’s movie or the ratatouille recipe Julia Child bought to the world.
+Most of us remember Ratatouille from either Disney’s movie or the ratatouille recipe Julia Child brought to the world.
 However, it is usually seen as a very sophisticated dish that takes way too much time and effort to make.
 Well, it is true in a way.